-A negative result allows your child to return to school on the Monday or the Thursday but if your child tests positive or has any symptoms of Covid 19 you must, at your earliest convenience book in for them to have a PCR test at a local testing centre.
-And the whole family must remain at home and self isolate as per government guidelines.
+A negative result allows your child to return to school but if your child tests positive or has any symptoms of Covid 19 you must, at your earliest convenience book in for them to have a PCR test at a local testing centre.
+And everyone in the household should follow current government isolation and testing guidance.

 It is vitally important for the safety or all our students and staff that we all compete these tests twice a week.
 Only by regular testing can we avoid bringing the Covid 19 virus into our school.

 Please contact us if you have any issues with home testing your children and we will do all we can to help.

 (The information below has been provided by the NHS and Public Health England.)

 - a high temperature – taken with a thermometer reading above 38◦

 - a new, continuous cough – this means coughing a lot, for more than an hour, or 3 or more coughing episodes in 24 hours

 - a loss or change to sense of smell or taste – this means they cannot smell or taste anything, or things smell or taste different from normal

 Please be reassured that if your child has symptoms of the usual winter bugs e.g. runny nose or sore throat but DOES NOT have any of the symptoms listed above then they can still go to school.

 What to do if your child has the above symptoms